AI Use Cases/Healthcare

 HL7 FHIR compliance is required, not optional

-Connecting Epic, Cerner, your revenue cycle system, and Veeva Vault into one data model requires HL7 FHIR-compliant APIs at each source.
-Organizations running older revenue cycle systems or custom billing platforms without FHIR endpoints will face significant integration work before any forecasting logic can run.
-Confirm API availability and data governance approvals with IT and compliance before scoping the project.
+Connecting Epic, Cerner, and your revenue cycle system into one data model requires HL7 FHIR-compliant APIs at each source.
+Payer contract terms are a separate integration problem - most organizations keep them in an EHR contract module, a dedicated contract management tool, or spreadsheets rather than a FHIR-compliant system, so that data typically needs a manual extraction and normalization step before it joins the model.
+Organizations running older revenue cycle systems or custom billing platforms without FHIR endpoints will face additional integration work before any forecasting logic can run.
+Confirm API availability, contract data location, and data governance approvals with IT and compliance before scoping the project.

 3. 3